Menu Close

 Interpretation of PTA Results.
 The results of PTA can indicate different types of hearing loss:

 • Conductive Hearing Loss: Identified when there is a difference of more than 10 dB between air conduction and bone conduction thresholds at any frequency.
+The bone conduction thresholds are within normal limits (or near normal, ≤ 20 dB HL),

 • Mixed Hearing Loss: Occurs when bone conduction thresholds are raised above 20 dB HL, accompanied by a significant air-bone gap (ABG).

-Utilization of PTA.
+Utilisation of PTA.
 PTA serves multiple purposes in audiology:

 • Medicolegal Assessment: PTA can confirm the degree of hearing impairment for legal and insurance purposes.